tolees/lego/content/B09BNX45BF-co.uk.md

 ℹ️:

-- LEGO NINJAGO Masters of Spinjitzu spinning toys & collectible Mission Banner sets make great gift ideas for LEGO NINJAGO fans
+- This ninja action toy includes LEGO NINJAGO Zane and Jay minifigures, both with swords, & Boa Destructor minifigure with his own large sword
 - Place a ninja in the spinner toy, pull the ripcord and watch as the ninja competes against the LEGO NINJAGO snake
+- LEGO NINJAGO spin toy puts the ninja through challenges, including going down a slide, jumping over a snake pit and fighting a dummy mech
+- New for January 2022, when kids complete their missions, they are rewarded with a collectible Balance mission banner to display on the centre
 - Kids can train their ninja heroes with a spinner at the action-packed LEGO NINJAGO Ninja Training Centre through a series of challenges
-- New for January 2022, when kids complete their missions, they are rewarded with a collectible Balance mission banner to display on the centre
-- LEGO NINJAGO spin toy puts the ninja through challenges, including going down a slide, jumping over a snake pit and fighting a dummy mech
-- This ninja action toy includes LEGO NINJAGO Zane and Jay minifigures, both with swords, & Boa Destructor minifigure with his own large sword
 - Look out for banners in 7 other NINJAGO sets, including Kai’s Fire Dragon EVO 71762, Ninja Dojo Temple 71767 & Lloyd’s Legendary Dragon 71766
+- LEGO NINJAGO Masters of Spinjitzu spinning toys & collectible Mission Banner sets make great gift ideas for LEGO NINJAGO fans

 [🛒 Check the deal!!]({{< param buyurl >}})
+{{<world>}}B09BNX45BF{{</world>}}